Drug information provided by: IBM Micromedex

 Do not suddenly stop taking this medicine without first checking with your doctor.
 Stopping the medicine suddenly may cause your seizures to return or to occur more often.
 Your doctor may want you to gradually reduce the amount you are using before stopping completely.

-Check with your doctor right away if you have sudden back pain, abdominal or stomach pain, pain while urinating, or bloody or dark urine.
+Check with your doctor right away if you have sudden back pain, stomach pain, pain while urinating, or bloody or dark urine.
 These may be symptoms of kidney stones.

 This medicine may make you sweat less, causing your body temperature to increase.
 Use extra care not to become overheated during exercise or hot weather while you are taking this medicine.
 Overheating may result in heat stroke.
 Also, hot baths or saunas may make you dizzy or faint while you are taking this medicine.